NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/3_spec_api.rst

 Link Specifications
 ^^^^^^^^^^^^^^^^^^^

-You can store an object in one place and reference that object in another without copying the object using a `Links <https://schema-language.readthedocs.io/en/latest/specification_language_description.html#sec-link-spec>`_, which can be defined using :py:class:`~pynwb.spec.NWBLinkSpec` objects.
+You can store an object in one place and reference that object in another without copying the object using `Links <https://schema-language.readthedocs.io/en/latest/specification_language_description.html#sec-link-spec>`_, which can be defined using :py:class:`~pynwb.spec.NWBLinkSpec` objects.